 - (a) Implement technical systems that materially aid the commission in the protection of registered players.
-Software shall meet, at a minimum, international industry standards as verified by a gaming laboratory approved by the commission. - (b) Define and document its methodology for developing software and applications and describe the manner in which software protects registered players from fraud and other risks in the play of authorized Internet poker games and in the management of registered player accounts. - (c) Meet minimum game server connectivity requirements to ensure that registered players are protected from losses due to connectivity problems. - (d) Ensure that all transactions involving registered players' funds are recoverable by the system in the event of a failure or malfunction. - (e) Ensure that all information required for reviewing a game interrupted due to loss of connectivity is recoverable by the licensed operator. - (f) Document and implement preventative and detective controls addressing money laundering and fraud risks.
+Software shall meet, at a minimum, international industry standards as verified by an independent gaming test laboratory that is licensed or registered in any United States jurisdiction to test, approve, and certify the software. - (b) Define and document its methodology for developing software and applications and describe the manner in which software protects registered players from fraud and other risks in the play of authorized Internet poker games and in the management of registered player accounts. - (c) Meet minimum game server connectivity requirements to ensure that registered players are protected from losses due to connectivity problems. - (d) Ensure that all transactions involving registered players' funds are recoverable by the system in the event of a failure or malfunction. - (e) Ensure that all information required for reviewing a game interrupted due to loss of connectivity is recoverable by the licensed operator. - (f) Document and implement preventative and detective controls addressing money laundering and fraud risks.